appsmithorg/appsmith-docs/core-concepts/git-sync/README.md

 ## Switching and creating branches caveats
 Creating branches: Uncommitted changes from the parent, would exist both on the parent branch and the child branch Switching branches: Switching with uncommitted changes won't carry along the changes to the switched branch

+## Forking a git connected app
+Forking a git connected app, just forks the default branch

+## Default branch
+This is set at the time of connecting to the git repo If we access the app link without the branch query param, we would be redirected to the default app